Online Learning FAQ

 How do I get started in my course?

-If you have enrolled in an online course, you will receive an email with instructions (provided a valid email address is on file, or else a letter will be generated and mailed out if an address is recorded).
-This provides information on getting started in your online course, how to activate your my.torontomu username, and how to obtain your required course materials.
+If you have enrolled in an online course, you will receive an email with instructions at the address your have provided to TMU.
+This email includes information on getting started in your online course, how to activate your my.torontomu username, and how to obtain your required course materials.

 Why can’t I see my course in D2L Brightspace, even though I have paid my enrolment fees?